Voices from the Ghetto

 Nearly all those who worked on the project were murdered, including Ringelblum himself.
-But in the final days of the Ghetto and the Uprising that followed, the archive was buried in the ruins and was recovered after the war.
+But in the final days of the Ghetto and the uprising that followed, the archive was buried in the ruins and was recovered after the war.

 Drawing on the words of the Oyneg Shabbat project and the memories of Janina Davidowicz, then a child who escaped the Ghetto just before its destruction, this programme marks the time behind the walls when people lived and struggled for another life, using rare recordings to reimagine the sounds of an extinguished world.

-Presenter Monica Whitlock Producers Mark Burman and Monica Whitlock
+Producer: Mark Burman and Monica Whitlock